-A casual but elegant building, reminiscent of a grand seaside mansion, the four-story hotel was designed to feel like it has been on Kiawah for centuries, evolving and expanding from one imaginary homeowner to the next.
-The exterior combines the highest finishes of Charleston brick, stone, stucco, woods, slate, copper and ironwork.
+The Sanctuary at Kiawah Island Golf Resort, an oceanfront hotel and spa, opened off the coast of Charleston, SC in August 2004.
+A casual but elegant building, reminiscent of a grand seaside mansion, the four-story hotel was designed to feel like it has been on Kiawah Island for centuries, evolving and expanding from one imaginary homeowner to the next.
+Its magnificent setting, luxurious amenities and warm, attentive hospitality await you.